Technology-Notes/kiemlicz-util-wiki/unattended.md

 Uses PXE boot, which can roughly be depicted as:
 ![](https://icefyresan.files.wordpress.com/2014/12/pxe.jpg)

-As PXE booting relies on platform firmware, its configuration is different for BIOS and its successor UEFI
+As PXE booting relies on platform firmware, its configuration files are different for BIOS and its successor UEFI.

 ### Debian-based OS installation
 Called: preseeding
 Example of preseed with custom partition setup